jrheard/blog/_drafts/quinto_resurrecting_an_abandoned_board_game.md

 * If you play an "optimal" move—the highest-scoring move you could have made with the hand you had—your score for that move will be drawn in green to celebrate your achievement.
 * If you mouse over the score for one of your past non-optimal moves, the game will show you what the optimal move *would have been*.
 You can use this information to learn how to get better at the game!
 The AI will still beat you, though.

+There are also keyboard shortcuts if clicking becomes too annoying: escape, enter, the left arrow key, and the 1-5 keys all control the parts of the UI that you expect them to.

-<a href="http://jrheard.com/quinto/" style="font-weight: bold; font-size: 25px;">You can play Quinto here</a>.
+<a href="{{site.baseurl}}/quinto" style="font-weight: bold; font-size: 25px;">You can play Quinto here</a>.
 You can also read the [source code](https://github.com/jrheard/quinto/tree/master/src/quinto) if you like.

 Have a good old time, and then come back so I can tell you about the tools I used to build this game.